giantswarm/cloud-provider-cloud-director-app/README.md

 ### How to use the CSI

-Create a storage class with the provisioner and storageProfile fields like so:
+Create a storage class with the provisioner and storageProfile fields like so if it wasn't created by the chart:

 ``` yaml
 kind: StorageClass